MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/07-working-with-wmi.md

 I've written numerous blog articles about the WMI and CIM cmdlets.
 One of the most useful ones is about a function that I created to automatically determine if WSMan or DCOM should be used and set up the CIM session automatically without having to figure out which one manually.
-That blog article is titled [PowerShell Function to Create CimSessions to Remote Computers with Fallback to Dcom][].
+That blog article is titled [PowerShell Function to Create CimSessions to Remote Computers with Fallback to Dcom][PowerShell Function to Create CimSessions to Remote Computers with Fallback to Dcom].

 When you're finished with the CIM sessions, you should remove them with the `Remove-CimSession` cmdlet.
 To remove all CIM sessions, simply pipe `Get-CimSession` to `Remove-CimSession`.